greenshot/greenshot/Greenshot/releases/additional_files/readme.template.txt

 * Editor: Added horizontal and vertical alignment for text boxes.
 * Printing: Added option to force monochrome (black/white) print
 * Plug-in: Added Photobucket plugin
-* Plug-in: Removed unneeded code from the Confluence Plug-in, this makes the Greenshot installer / .zip a bit smaller.

 Languages:
 * Installer: Added Spanish
 * Installer: Added Serbian
+* Installer: Added Finnish
-* General: Fixes for Italian, Serbian, Slovak, Urkainian
+* General: Fixes for many languages

 Bugs resolved (for bug details go to http://sourceforge.net/p/greenshot/bugs and search on the ID):
 * Bug #1327, #1401 & #1410 : On Windows XP Firefox/java captures are mainly black.
 This fix should also work with other OS versions and applications.